SunnyAsar/places-front-end/README.md

 # Places
-Places, the best activities and experience finder for travellers.
+Places, the best activities and experience finder for travelers.

 ![screenshot](./public/detail.png)

-Places is an app to assit travelers, tourist or digital normads find new activities and experiences in cities they find themselves in and also give them the best price deals.
+Places is an app to assist travelers, tourist or digital nomads find new activities and experiences in cities they find themselves in and also give them the best price deals.

 ## Built With